-Pork chops with soy basted butternut squash & shredded cabbage
+Pork chops with soy basted butternut squash and shredded cabbage

-If you need a winter warmer then this pork chop recipe served with seasonal butternut squash and cabbage should do the trick
+If you need a winter warmer for your family then this pork chop recipe served with seasonal butternut squash and cabbage should do the trick.

 - Preparation Time20 mins

 - Cooking Time45 mins

 - Energy381 Kcals

 - 1tbsp Kikkoman Less Salt Soy Sauce

 - ½ tsp dried crushed red chillies

 - 4 x 150g pork chops, trimmed of excess fat